autocrossblog/autocrossblog.github.io/_posts/2024-07-09-2024-1975-triumph-alternator.md

 With the car home I decided it was time to order an alternator, first looking at Moss Motor's website to see what they had in terms of an Alternator for a 1975 Triumph TR6.
 They had a rebuilt unit, available for cars with an air pump, for $450, quite pricey (I didn't realize at the time that included the refundable $200 core charge).
 I thought there might be a better option so I searched around, initially at local autoparts stores and online, but I simply couldn't find an alternator that would work.
 After searching for a bit I started stumbling on some threads in old british car forums suggesting that you could swap out a 75 alternator with one off of a 78-80 Ford Fiesta.

-{% picture 2024/July/TR6Alternator/TR6Alternator-2.jpg --alt Existing Lucas alternator in the 1975 Triumph TR6  %}
+{% picture 2024/July/TR6Alternator/TR6Alternator-2.jpg title="Existing Lucas alternator in the 1975 Triumph TR6" --alt Existing Lucas alternator in the 1975 Triumph TR6  %}

 From reading, it appeared that it should simply be a drop in replacement without modification to wiring, so I figured I would go that route, a benefit of the change would be improved amperage of the Fiesta alternator as well.
 I ordered a unit from RockAuto, part number 13107N.
 Upon receipt I realized it wouldn't quite be as drop in friendly as I had hoped.
 When I tried to mount it to the side of the engine I realized that the holes wouldn't align to allow me to mount it and use the tensioner that was used on the previous Lucas alternator.

-{% picture 2024/July/TR6Alternator/TR6Alternator-3.jpg --alt Old and New alternator sitting on the garage floor  %}
+{% picture 2024/July/TR6Alternator/TR6Alternator-3.jpg title="Old and New alternator sitting on the garage floor" --alt Old and New alternator sitting on the garage floor  %}

 ## Getting Help for the Triumph Alternator